Always putting YOU first!

 COURT ORDERS

-1. Consider and take necessary action to authorize the resolution of resale for struck-off property, suit number 25,641-C and authorize the county judge to sign all related documentation.
+3. Consider and take necessary action to approve a one (1) year renewal option and amendment with Teeco Safety, Inc. for contract 05-22, Fleet Vehicle Equipment and installation and authorize the county judge to sign all related documentation.

 Comments: